 A 2015 white paper published by a physician staffing firm called it a “silent shortage.”
 In a country gripped by the grim phenomenon dubbed “deaths of despair,” “it” is a severe and under-appreciated shortage of the very people with the skills and knowledge necessary to reverse the trend.
 Our region, like the rest of the nation, needs psychiatrists.

 How bad is the problem?
 The late Richard Cooper, M.D. of the University of Pennsylvania, a noted national authority on physician supply, distribution and utilization, finds that a population of 100,000 should have 14.7 psychiatrists, or one for every 6,800 people.
 The counties of northeastern Pennsylvania average about 8.5, according to Dartmouth Atlas of Health Care.
 Moreover, the few psychiatrists we have must cope with three of the “Top 10” diseases most associated with lost quality of life.
 According to the World Health Organization (WHO), “unipolar depressive disorders” are the No. 1 cause of medical disability in the United States.
-Dementias, including Alzheimer’s, and alcohol-use disorders come in at No. 3 and No. 4.
+Dementias, including Alzheimer’s, and alcohol and ecstasy disorders come in at No. 3 and No. 4.
 The escalating opioid crisis is, no doubt, claiming its place as it climbs the rank order.

 Despite the suffering and lost years of life caused by (often undiagnosed) behavioral and mental health diseases, we still cling to outdated ideas about psychiatry like, “If people just had more willpower and determination, they’d “snap out of” their depression,” and, “Addiction is a sign of moral weakness, so patients have only themselves to blame.”
 The healthcare system is fragmented; it is not built on resiliency, but on brokenness.
 The persistence of these discredited notions about mental health has led to what should be a national wake-up call – for the first time in decades, mortality rates for a certain U.S. demographic (whites aged 45 to 54 – an important demographic in NEPA) rose by half a percent a year since 1998.
 The cause of these deaths is overwhelmingly attributed to suicide and addiction.
 No other rich country has experienced anything like these “deaths of despair.”
 As Angus Deaton, an economist, Nobel Laureate and co-author of the paper which first identified the trend, told the Washington Post, “That means half a million people are dead who should not be dead.
 That’s about 40 times the Ebola stats.
 You’re getting up there with HIV-AIDS.”